wuyuxiangaaa/Study/pages/Unit 2.md

 	- prefer to do sth rather than do sth
 		- She prefers to stay at home rather than going shopping.
 	- would rather do sth than do sth
-		- S
+		- She would rather stay at home then go shopping.
-		- he would rather stay at home then go shopping.
+		-